AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/DotNet/SdsClientLibraries/SdsClientLibraries/readme.md

-The authentication values are provided to the ``OSIsoft.Http.Security.SdsSecurityHandler``.
+The authentication values are provided to the ``OSIsoft.Identity.AuthenticationHandler``.
-The SdsSecurityHandler is a DelegatingHandler that is attached to an HttpClient pipeline.
+The AuthenticationHandler is a DelegatingHandler that is attached to an HttpClient pipeline.

 Set up SDS clients
 -----------------